beatrizsaldana/diseaseBurden_shared/README.md

 ##### Description
 1. Download data of interest from the HGMD.
 Only entries from HG19 and considered of High Confidence were used.
-2. Remove entries that contain indels and entries for the X and Y chromosomes
+2. Remove entries that contain indels and entries for the X and Y chromosomes ADD FILE PATH OF HGMD

+ADD HGMD VCF INTERSECTION FILES AND INSTRUCTIONS AND EVERYTHING

 #### VCF Files (from 1KGP)
 ##### Source